adamralph/adamralph.github.com/_posts/2013-01-05-mono-for-android-for-a-toy-app.md

 - mono
 - android
 ---
 Today I created a Hello World app using Mono for Android.
 I must say, Xamarin have this nicely packaged up.
-I followed both the [installation instructions](http://docs.xamarin.com/android/guides/getting_started/installation) and the ["Hello, Android"](http://docs.xamarin.com/Android/Guides/Getting_Started/Hello%2C_World) walkthrough and everything worked like a charm.
+I followed both the [installation instructions](http://docs.xamarin.com/android/guides/getting_started/installation) and the ["Hello, Android"](http://docs.xamarin.com/Android/Guides/Getting_Started/Hello%2C_World) walk-through and everything worked like a charm.
 In no time at all I had my emulator running and my app deployed.

 So where do I go from here?
 If I want to put the app on my phone then I need to buy a $399 license.
 Hmmm, not sure I'm ready to do that yet.
 When will I be ready to do that?
 I guess I'd need to be sure that either a) my app is really useful to me ($399 useful) or b) that it would make enough revenue to cover the $399 investment.